-On August 14, 2020, the Company entered into an Equity Distribution Agreement (the "Agreement") with Piper Sandler & Co. ("Piper Sandler"), in connection with the establishment of an "at-the-market" offering program under which the Company may sell up to an aggregate of \$50,000,000 of shares of common stock (the "ATM Shares") from time to time through Piper Sandler, as sales agent (the "Offering").
+On August 14, 2020, the Company entered into the ATM Agreement with an investment bank in connection with the establishment of an "at-the-market" offering program under which the Company may sell up to an aggregate of \$50,000,000 of shares of common stock (the "ATM Shares") from time to time (the "Offering").

-Under the Agreement, the Company will set the parameters for the sale of ATM Shares, including the number of ATM Shares to be issued, the time period during which sales are requested to be made, limitations on the number of ATM Shares that may be sold in any one trading day and any minimum price below which sales may not be made.
-Sales of the ATM Shares, if any, under the Agreement may be made in transactions that are deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act.
-The Company will pay Piper Sandler a commission equal to 3.0% of the gross proceeds of any ATM Shares sold through Piper Sandler under the Agreement and will reimburse the Piper Sandler for certain specified expenses.
-The Agreement contains customary representations, warranties and agreements by the Compnay, indemnification obligations of the Company and Piper Sandler, other customary obligations of the parties and termination provisions.
-The Company has no obligation to sell any of the ATM Shares and may at any time suspend offers under the Agreement.
-As of September 30, 2020, no ATM Shares have been sold under the Agreement.
+Under the ATM Agreement, the Company will set the parameters for the sale of ATM Shares, including the number of ATM Shares to be issued, the time period during which sales are requested to be made, limitations on the number of ATM Shares that may be sold in any one trading day and any minimum price below which sales may not be made.
+Sales of the ATM Shares, if any, under the ATM Agreement may be made in transactions that are deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act.
+The Company will pay its investment bank a commission equal to 3.0% of the gross proceeds of any ATM Shares sold through its investment bank under the ATM Agreement and will reimburse the investment bank for certain specified expenses.
+The ATM Agreement contains customary representations, warranties and agreements by the Company, indemnification obligations of the Company and its investment bank, other customary obligations of the parties and termination provisions.
+The Company has no obligation to sell any of the ATM Shares and may at any time suspend offers under the ATM Agreement.
+As of June 30, 2021, 11,524 shares of Common Stock have been sold under the ATM Agreement for net proceeds of \$0.2 million at an average gross price per share of \$21.89.